 In Tort Law you will study liability in negligence for injury to people and damage to property, occupiers’ liability, vicarious liability and you will consider any defences.
 You will also be asked to look at the Law of Contract covering a persons rights and remedies if a contract goes wrong.

 The course will be assessed by examination.
 Students will sit 3 x 2 hour exams at the end of the course.
 There is no coursework.

 Where will this course lead?

 The course encourages you to develop the skills necessary to analyse and solve problems by applying rules and to develop the ability to communicate arguments and conclusions clearly and succinctly.
 It will help you substantiate arguments and develop an enquiring and critical mind.
 As such, Law at Carmel provides an excellent background for university and careers not only in law, but also in journalism, local and central government, public relations, teaching, and a range of management and business areas.

-Many of our students go on to study Law at the top universities including Oxford, Cambridge and Durham.
+Over half of our students go on to study for a degree in Law.
+Many of them study Law at the top universities including Oxford, Cambridge and Durham.